-- What did you think was happening? - What did you do and why? - Do you think your interventions were helpful?
+- What did you think was happening? - What did you do and why?

+- Do you think your interventions were helpful?
 Describe how.
 If not, explain why. - Did the team members communicate effectively with each other?
 Provide examples. - Did the team members communicate effectively with the patient?
 Provide examples. - How was safety addressed and maintained throughout the scenario (e.g., notified response team, maintained eye contact with the patient, positioned yourself between the patient and the exit door, demonstrated a calm but firm tone, and exhibited nonthreatening body language)? - What aspects of this scenario exercise can you apply to your clinical practice?
 How might you apply those aspects?

-- Crisis Prevention Institute: Create a Culture of Safety: How to Reduce Intimidation and Violence in Health Care Facilities (Webinar) - Crisis Prevention Institute: From Chaos to Calm: How to Create a Safe and Caring Hospital (Webinar) - Western Journal of Emergency Medicine: Verbal De-escalation of the Agitated Patient: Consensus Statement of the American Association for Emergency Psychiatry Project BETA De-escalation Workgroup
+- Agency for Healthcare Research and Quality: Strategies To De-escalate Aggressive Behavior in Psychiatric Patients - Crisis Prevention Institute: Mastering De-Escalation Skills in a Psychiatric Healthcare Setting - MedPro Group: Checklist: Providing Trauma-Informed Care - The Joint Commission: Quick Safety: De-Escalation in Healthcare - Western Journal of Emergency Medicine: Verbal De-escalation of the Agitated Patient: Consensus Statement of the American Association for Emergency Psychiatry Project BETA De-escalation Workgroup